schoolwidelabs/sensor-immersion/Lesson2/New/sound.md

 We are going to learn how to use a micro:bit and gatorMicrophone to display sound values

-Submit your answers using the google form titled with your teacher's name on [this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson2/sound_assessment.html):
+Submit your answers using the google form linked on[this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson2/sound_assessment.html) under your teacher's name.

 ```template
 input.onButtonPressed(Button.A, function () {